AftBINKO/sea_battle/README.md

 - Andrey.
 The main character
 - Ivan.
 Comrade of the main character
 - Julia.
 An ally, a computer science teacher in the pre-war years
-- Andey's mother.
+- Andrey's mother.
 In the pre - war years, a housewife
-- Peter, Andey's father, captain of the Navy
+- Peter, Andrey's father, captain of the Navy

 ### Plot